Hello, my name is Gideon

 How the story of Gideon hits close to home for me

 At this point, I think of my own grandfather.
-One morning at the age of 79, a gang of drugged-up gang-affiliated teenagers kidnapped him from his own yard, stole his truck, took him into the desert, and brutally murdered him.
+One evening at the age of 79, at his home in Arizona, he went to his backyard to pick grapefruit for the next morning's breakfast.
+When eh stepped out of his house, 3 drugged-up boys in their late teens/early twenties showed up, forced him into his truck, forced him to drive into the desert at gunpoint, marched him out of the truck, and brutally murdered him.
+It took several days for the police to find his body.
 My family was devastated.
 I was 8 years old at the time.
 My grandpa was a hero to me.
 He was a sealer in the Temple.

 As with all tragedies, we wondered how God could could let something so evil happen to someone so good.
 But I remember my mom pointing something out to comfort me at the time.
 She said: